Microsoft rolls out new tools in Teams, Cloud at developer event

-San Francisco, May 25 (IANS) Announcing that over 95 per cent of the worlds largest companies are running their businesses on Microsoft Cloud, the tech giant on Tuesday shared new features in its productivity apps, Azure Cloud and Developer Tooling, helping developers to build productively, collaborate securely and innovate at scale.
+San Francisco: Announcing that over 95 per cent of the worlds largest companies are running their businesses on Microsoft Cloud, the tech giant on Tuesday shared new features in its productivity apps, Azure Cloud and Developer Tooling, helping developers to build productively, collaborate securely and innovate at scale.

 Kicking off its virtual ‘Build 2021' developer conference, Microsoft said that the latest update of Visual Studio 2019 is now generally available.